Research Associate

 Research interests and expertise

-Building on interactions and research with justice-involved girls, sexual minority individuals, and other marginalised groups, Lance is passionate about devising cross-disciplinary strategies that uplift and strengthen often-neglected narratives.
+Building on interactions and research with justice-involved girls, sexual minority individuals and other marginalised groups, Lance is passionate about devising transdisciplinary strategies that strengthen often-neglected narratives.

-Lance’s MA project saw him create an online autobiographical monologue workshop, exploring how video clips can be used in gender and sexuality discussions, which led to distinction.
+Lance’s MA project saw him create an online autobiographical monologue workshop (due to the pandemic then) exploring how video clips can be used in gender and sexuality discussions, which led to distinction.
 His PhD research focused on empowering young women in out-of-home placements through creative workshops after their involvement in actions that led to legal consequences.

-The ‘uncanny’ perspectives of mnemohistory, monster culture, and hauntology are integral to his work, as they allow him to unpack the knottiness of how the echoes of the past resurface in the present and influence modern identity and culture.
-As part of his journey to becoming a practitioner-scholar, he is broadening his repertoire of capabilities while pursuing further proficiency in mastering poststructural storytelling, qualitative multimethod approaches, digital humanities, innovative uses of creative technology in research, and exploring the dynamic role of media and online platforms in academic enquiry.
+The ‘uncanny’ perspectives of mnemohistory, monster culture and hauntology are integral to his work, as they allow him to unpack the knottiness of how the echoes of the past resurface in the present and influence modern identity and culture.
+As part of his journey to becoming a practitioner-scholar, he is broadening his repertoire of capabilities while pursuing further proficiency in mastering poststructural storytelling, qualitative multimethod approaches, digital humanities, innovative uses of creative technology in research and exploring the role of media and online platforms in academic inquiry.

 Interested students and colleagues are invited by Lance to unite in a co-creative academic experience, going into the above domains with collaborative insights.